 However, 60East does not provide extended lifecycle maintenance for preview versions.
 Since preview releases are not considered full releases of the AMPS server, 60East only provides automatic maintenance and hotfixes for the most recent preview version.
 That is, hotfixes are automatically produced for X.Y.1.* until X.Y.2.0 ships, then hotfixes are automatically produced for X.Y.2.*.
 This differs from full releases of AMPS, which are under maintenance for an extended period and receive applicable hotfixes automatically until the end of the support lifetime, regardless of the release of new full releases.

-What is the difference between "preview" and "release"?
+What is the difference between "preview" and "release/LTS"?

 These are simply two different development tracks.

-Preview versions must pass the same quality, performance, and stability requirements that release versions must pass before being certified.
+Preview versions must pass the same quality, performance, and stability requirements that release/LTS versions must pass before being certified.

 By contrast, the "preview" track receives regular updates to features and can include more substantial performance enhancements.
 When major features are added, 60East increments the preview number (the third position in the version number) to indicate that new capabilities are present.
 That release is then considered to be the current version of the preview track and hotfixes are applied to the current version.
 After a series of preview releases, the preview release track will be frozen for new additions and assigned a "release" version number to become the next "release" version.

 Can I use a "preview" version in production?

 Yes.
 As noted above, preview versions are supported by 60East under the terms and conditions in your support agreement, including full support for running preview releases in production.